 The three of you talk for an hour or so.
 It’s nice enough.
 Eventually she leaves.
 You didn’t get a chance to talk to her.
 Your friend tells you not to stay.

 You’re thinking about it later that night.
-The situation is too weird, her feelings are too ambiguous.
+You want to explore this, but the situation is too weird, her feelings too ambiguous.
 You’re involved with somebody else.
 You have things you want to do, and so much is already in motion.
-There are some weddings coming up that summer.
-You can figure this out then.
+You can’t change course now.
+There are some weddings coming up in the summer, only three months away.
+You’ll come back and figure this out.
 You’re not going to stay.

 The next night is the last time you see her.
 She says she has something for you.
 She comes over and you pour the last of your whiskey.
 She gives you a postcard and tells you to read it in the morning.
 You talk.
 She opens up to you about some of her past traumas.
 Things make more sense.
 You tell her you’ll see her in the summer.
 She says anything could happen between now and then.
 You say you’ll have to take your chances.
 You don’t want to make any promises you can’t keep.
 For some reason, that feels important.
 You play with her hair.
 She says is there anything else you want to say?
 You say you think you’ve been pretty clear about how you feel about her.
 She says but have you though?
 Then she leaves.

 The next morning you read her card.
 It’s all admiration and well-wishes, with not a single feeling anywhere.
 What the hell is this, you think to yourself.

 You make it through your last few days without a major meltdown.
 You throw a birthday party, dozens of people come.
 You and your ex have a sweet last night together.